- Knowledge Base

 If you lose the device you use for two-factor authentication (2FA), change your device, uninstall the HubSpot app, or are otherwise unable to access your 2FA method or backup codes, you'll need to reset your 2FA.

 The 2FA reset process will differ based on your account status.
-Depending on your account, you'll either need to work with your Super Admin to reset 2FA, or you may be prompted to verify your identity with your photo ID using Nametag.
-If neither method provides you with account access, you can request assistance from the HubSpot support team.
+You'll either need to work with your Super Admin to reset 2FA, or you may be prompted to verify your identity with your photo ID.
+If neither method provides you with account access, you can request help from the HubSpot support team.

 Understand 2FA best practices